-Bar charts 56

-Line and point charts 57

-Pie charts 59

-Spiderweb plots 60

-Box and Whisker charts 61

-Histograms 62

-Markov charts 63

-Flow maps 64

-Pie chart maps 66

-Colored thematic maps 66

-Changing the classification and the legend 67

-Adding a histogram window to a map 68

-Shrinking polygons according to UAA share 69

-Area weighted classification 70

-Excluding zeros from classification and removing small and large values 70

-Classification method 70

-Integration distribution information in the map window 73

-Color table 73

-Changing the way the legend is drawn 77

-Copying the map to the clipboard or saving to disk 79

-Changing the title of the map 79

-Zooming in and out and navigating in the map 79

-Getting data for specific polygons 80

-Highlighting specific regions in the map 81

-Updating the map 85

-Adding region label to the map 85

-Storing and re-loading your settings 86

-Exporting the data underlying the map 87
+Export to file 59

+Sorting 59

+Numerical filtering based on cell content 59

+Changing the row height and column width with the mouse 60

+Adding statistics 60

+Outlier detection algorithms implemented 63

+Working with graphics 65

+General handling of graphs 65

+"Walking" through the data 67

+Exporting the graphic to file 68

+Exporting the graphic to clipboard 68

+Bar charts 68

+Line and point charts 70

+Pie charts 71

+Spider plots 72

+Box and Whisker charts 73

+Histograms 74

+Markov charts 75

+Flow maps 76

+Pie chart maps 78

+Colored thematic maps 78

+Changing the classification and the legend 79

+Adding a histogram window to a map 80

+Shrinking polygons according to UAA share 81

+Area weighted classification 82

+Excluding zeros from classification and removing small and large values 82

+Classification method 82

+Integration distribution information in the map window 85

+Color table 85

+Changing the way the legend is drawn 89

+Copying the map to the clipboard or saving to disk 91

+Changing the title of the map 92

+Zooming in and out and navigating in the map 92

+Getting data for specific polygons 93

+Highlighting specific regions in the map 94

+Updating the map 98

+Adding region label to the map 98

+Showing river and cities 99

+Storing and re-loading your settings 100

+Exporting the data underlying the map 101

 What are the HSMUs and what information is available?
-99
+113

-How to visualize the HSMU information 99
+How to visualize the HSMU information 113

-Loading data based on the GUI presets 99
+Loading data based on the GUI presets 113

+Working with several views 117

-Examples .
-103
+Examples 119

-Drawing a map showing the nitrate surplus for EU27 at regional level in the base year .
-103
+Drawing a map showing the nitrate surplus for EU27 at regional level in the base year 119

-Drawing a map of the High Nature Value Farmland indicator for Belgium for the base year .
-105
+Drawing a map of the High Nature Value Farmland indicator for Belgium & Luxembourg year

-Drawing a map showing changes between the base year and the ex-ante results from the baseline 109
+Drawing a map showing changes between the base year and the ex-ante results from the base paseline.
+125

-Drawing a map with the base year results next to one showing changes from the base year to baseline results
+Drawing a map with the base year results next to one showing changes from the base baseline results · ·

-The software behind the mapping viewer and the CAPRI exploitation tools .
-115
+The software behind the mapping viewer and the CAPRI exploitation tools

-CAPRI tasks as business model .
-116
+CAPRI tasks as business model 132

-Execution of tasks via a GamsStarter and GamsThread. .
-116
+Execution of tasks via a GamsStarter and GamsThread 132

-Refactoring the mapping part .
-117
+Refactoring the mapping part 133

-Views as the basic concept .
-118
+Views as the basic concept 134

-Data model .
-118
+Data model 135

-Client based solution .
-119
+Client based solution 136

-The geometry model .
-119
+The geometry model 136

-The structure of the XML definition files for the views .
-121
+The structure of the XML definition files for the views 138

-General comments .
-121
+General comments 138

-Necessary tags for tables .
-121
+Necessary tags for tables 138

-Defining the items of the table .
-122
+Defining the items of the table 139

-Additional tags .
-123
+Additional tags 140

-<defpivot></defpivot> .
-123
+<defpivot></defpivot> 140

-<defview></defview> .
-124
+<defview></defview> 141

-<c00></c00> 12/
+<coo></coo> 141

-Alternative texts for the dimensions 124 Filters for the elements in the different dimensions 125 Attaching long texts and filters to elements 125 Ir ndex 127
+Alternative texts for the dimensions 141

+Filters for the elements in the different dimensions 142

+Attaching long texts and filters to elements 142

+Index 144